 Dealey Plaza, 1963

-When I was growing up I was always intrigued by conspiracy theory, in that way I probably take after my father the most.
-In saying the words “conspiracy theory,” the first example that often comes to mind is the assassination of John Fitzgerald Kennedy.
+When I was growing up I was always intrigued by conspiracy theory.
+In that way I probably take after my father the most.
+In saying the words “conspiracy theory,” the first example that often comes to mind is the assassination of John Fitzgerald Kennedy in Dealey Plaza.
 Well, that and the story of Roswell.

-Somehow I never considered visiting Dealey Plaza, the site of the JFK assassination, until my parents came to visit.
+Somehow I never considered visiting Dealey Plaza, the site of the JFK assassination, until my parents came to visit us in Dallas.
 When we realized that we would already be within half a mile of it, the decision was made without a second thought.